Helena Paparizou

-Antique disbanded in 2003, and Paparizou signed a solo recording contract with Sony Music, releasing the chart-topping debut single "Anapandites Kliseis" and album Protereotita (2004), with emphasis on laïko, pop, and dance sounds, but at first had modest sales.
-In 2005, she represented Greece in the Eurovision Song Contest with the song "My Number One", which she won.
-It was the first Greek win in the contest's history and transformed her career.
-Her album was subsequently certified double platinum by the International Federation of the Phonographic Industry of Greece.
+Antique disbanded in 2003, and Paparizou signed a solo recording contract with Sony Music.
+Her debut solo single "Anapandites Kliseis" preceding the album Protereotita (2004); her style had an emphasis on laïko, pop, and dance sounds.
+In 2005, she represented Greece in the Eurovision Song Contest 2005 with the song "My Number One", which won the contest for Greece for the first time.
 Paparizou attempted a career beyond Greece with English-language material, charting in a few countries abroad.
 Her three subsequent albums Iparhi Logos (2006), The Game of Love (2006) and Vrisko To Logo Na Zo (2008) all peaked at number one in Greece and reached platinum sales.
 Her fifth studio album Giro Apo T' Oneiro (2010) was also certified platinum.
-Paparizou's final release before she left Sony Music, Greatest Hits & More, was released in 2011 and included "Baby It's Over", her biggest hit until 2016.
-Her biggest hit to date, An Me Dis Na Kleo featuring Anastasios Rammos was released in 2017 and has gained over 30 million views on YouTube.
+Paparizou's final release before she left Sony Music, Greatest Hits & More, was released in 2011.
+Since 2013 she is part of Minos EMI - Universal Music labels.
+In 2017 she released her biggest hit to date titled An Me Dis Na Kleo feat Anastasios Rammos off her album Ouranio Toxo counting 35 million views on YouTube.

-Paparizou established herself as a teen idol, particularly among young girls.
-She has endorsed the brands Nokia and Ivi.
-For the period 2013-2015, she advertised hair colour products for Koleston company in Greece.
-In the 2010s she tried to move into television as a judge on Dancing on Ice (2011) and as a contestant on Let's Dance (2012).
-Since 2016, Paparizou has been a judge at The Voice of Greece.
+Paparizou has released 10 studio albums in total.
+Apart from singing, in the 2010s she moved into television as a judge on Dancing on Ice (2011) and as a contestant on Let's Dance (2012).
+Since 2016, Paparizou has been a judge on The Voice of Greece.
 She lived with her fiancé and manager Toni Mavridis from 1999 until their separation in 2011.
+From 2015 until 2025 she lived with civil engineer Andreas Kapsalis.

-Paparizou has been awarded three Arion Music Awards, a European Border Breakers Award, 30 MAD Video Music Awardsmore than any other Greek artistand an MTV Europe Music Award.
+Paparizou has been awarded three Arion Music Awards, a European Border Breakers Award, 35 MAD Video Music Awards and an MTV Europe Music Award.
 On 14 March 2010, Alpha TV ranked her as the 14th top-certified domestic female artist since 1960, having won seven platinum and four gold records.
 Paparizou was the most successful debuting female artist of the 2000s and established herself as one of the top acts of the latter half of the decade.
-As of 2010, she has been certified for the sales of 300,000 albums, 47,500 singles, and 30,000 digital downloads by IFPI Greece, in addition to 100,000 total record sales in Greece as part of Antique, 24,000 certified albums in Cyprus, and 80,000 singles in Sweden during her solo career.
 In 2010, Forbes listed Paparizou as the 21st most powerful and influential celebrity in Greece.